 Mentors can make all the difference for a first-year teacher.
-Mentors provide you with support, guidance, and advice to help your teaching career get off to a good start.
+Mentors provide you with support, guidance, and advice on things like classroom management to help your teaching career get off to a good start.
 They can also be helpful to second or third year teachers, or experienced teachers looking to take on a bigger leadership role.

 How a Mentor Can Help